rileyhernandez/libra-setup/README.md

 1. Setting correct device permissions via a `udev` rule.
 2. Creating a required symbolic link for the `libphidget22` shared library.

+This package also installs and manages a systemd service to run a background application.
 This ensures that applications can seamlessly discover and communicate with Phidgets hardware without requiring root privileges or manual file system changes.

 ## Features